MFlisar/MaterialPreferences/README.md

 	- [ ] Spacer Preference
 - [ ] Others
   - [ ] Global Setting - enable title numbering (Count numbers of categories yes/no)
-  - [ ] use [MaterialDialogFragments](https://github.com/MFlisar/MaterialDialogFragments) dialog fragments so that even the dialogs restore their state and remember temporary user changes inside the dialogs